libp2p/specs/noise/README.md

 implementations that do support it SHOULD offer a single configuration option to enable Noise Pipes, rather than separate options for enabling `IK` and `XXfallback`.

+Although Noise Pipes can be more efficient than the default `XX` pattern, it's worth noting that in many real-world use cases the difference is not as large as it would appear at a glance.
+While `XX` requires 1.5 round trips, the final handshake message (sent by the initiator) can be immediately followed by a transport message, both of which will almost certainly fit in the same network packet or datagram.
+In cases where the initiator of the handshake is also the party expected to send the first transport message (as in the common request / reply scenario), the cost of the final handshake message is effectively eliminated.

 #### IK